vircadia/vircadia-native-core/README.md

 Any target can be terminated with Ctrl-C (SIGINT) in the associated Terminal window.

 This assignment-client will grab one assignment from the domain-server.
 You can tell the assignment-client what type you want it to be with the `-t` option.
 You can also run an assignment-client that forks off *n* assignment-clients with the `-n` option.
+The `-min` and `-max` options allow you to set a range of required assignment-clients, this allows you to have flexibility in the number of assignment-clients that are running.
+See `--help` for more options.

-    ./assignment-client -n 4
+    ./assignment-client --min 6 --max 20

 To test things out you'll want to run the Interface client.